-Celebrate springtime with an evening of live musical performances plus the most evocative music-themed short films of the past year, and an OPEN BAR of beer and wine before the show.
+Celebrate springtime with an evening of live musical performances plus the most evocative music-themed short films of the past year, and an OPEN BAR of beer and wine!
 For “one night only,” enjoy the gorgeous voices of local vocal artists Ava Silva, Krystle Cruz, and Jarreau Williams as they take you on a stirring journey, interspersed with half a dozen film shorts that’ll have your feet tapping and heart singing.
 The evening is hosted by Don Mike Mendoza, with keyboard accompanist Paige Rammelkamp.

 Tickets are $20.
 Appropriate for ages 18+.

 Weather Cancellation Policy: A weather cancellation is decided on the morning of the scheduled program.
 Weather cancellations will only be made for extremely severe weather conditions.
 Please check our Twitter and Facebook feeds the morning of for updates.

 Saturday, May 4 — 8:00 pm Buy Tickets

 Performers - Buy Tickets

 Krystle is a Southern California native who has spent most of her career as an independent performing and recording artist.
 Prior to moving to Washington DC, she performed various singing engagements around the nationwide, and internationally in Canada, the Philippines, Tokyo, and most recently throughout the Caribbean islands as a production singer/dancer for Carnival Cruise Line.
 Her musical theater background includes Aladdin, Joseph and the Amazing Technicolor Dreamcoat, and playing the lead role in the Orange County premiere of Bare: A Pop Opera.